 People outside the culinary industry often struggle differentiating between a Chef and a Cook.
+What is the difference between a Cook and a Chef and why does it matter?
 Yes, they both work in the kitchen and prepare food, but they’re two different positions with different sets of responsibilities.

-If you plan to work in the kitchen, making the Chef vs. Cook distinction is extremely important.
+Understanding the difference between a Cook and a Chef is crucial if you plan to work in a professional kitchen.
 This is especially true if you want to eventually work as a Head Chef and lead a team of your own at some point in your career.

 With that said, let’s define both roles and take a closer look at the main differences between them.